ILR 5990: Cross-Cultural Work Experience

 Please read this page thoroughly BEFORE registering

 This course is open only to MILR students who will be working in the summer in a country other than that of their citizenship or past work experience.
 This option is only available for students who have been enrolled for one academic year by the time the Internship begins.
 ILR 5990 is a 1 credit, S/U course.
 To take ILR 5990, you must register on line here; you will be manually enrolled in the course separately, by the ILR Registrar.
 The grade for ILR 5990 will be posted in the Fall semester after the requirements are satisfied.

 Prior to registering for the course on this web site, students must obtain a summer internship offer.
 Once that has been done, registration can be done online on this web site.

 A few days after you register on line for the course, you will receive an approval email from the International Services.
 You will then need to come to B50 Caldwell Hall in order to pick up your new I-20 with the work authorization.
+You must hand in a copy of your job offer letter when you pick up your updated I-20.
 REMEMBER that in addition to registering on line and getting your work authorization at the ISSO, you must also enroll in ILR 5990 in the Fall.
 More information about Curricular Practical Training work authorization is available here.
-Visit us to discuss any questions you have about CPT or email email@example.com
+Visit us to discuss any questions you have about CPT or email firstname.lastname@example.org

 You MUST notify Professor Tolbert and Elizabeth Shedd at International Services if you change or drop the internship after registration.
 The internship may not be extended beyond the summer, and you may not drop the course after completing the internship without invalidating your work authorization and jeopardizing your legal status in the US.

 Objective and Assignment